n-eq/weatherspeaker/README.md

 * Add a `-d` option to specify the 'day delay' of the forecast, e.g. invoking `weatherspeaker -d 3` returns the weather forecast of 3 days later.

-* Add a `-c` option to use a custom configuration file (in a different location) instead of config/.weatherspeaker.conf.
-See `display_usage`.

 * Improve the weather forecast script.

 * Eventually extend the project to other platforms (Windows, MacOS, ...).